alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 Y = as.numeric(dat$Suggestion==1)
 ```

-Defining functions for text cleaning, building up a dictionary, and
-extracting features.
-First, we start with the function that prepares the text for the analysis.
+In Sentiment Analysis, there is a text cleaning section (including removing handles and URLs, removing punctuation, tokenizing, etc.) that the package **PersianStemmer** can handle for us.
+However, the package **PersianStemmer** cannot get a vector of strings and return it in a format of a cleaned vector.
+Therefore, I am going to build a function based on the package so it can handle this issue.
+This function prepares the text for the analysis.

 ``` r
 RefineText<- function(tex){